 And, while it may stretch our budgets, higher prices mean that the families on farms who are currently producing vanilla will have more to eat or new shoes or the children can attend school and get medical care.

 The downside, of course, is that high prices mean greater danger for the growers and small middlemen.
-They stand the risk of being robbed or even murdered for their money as the prices are so high that vanilla becomes as dangerous as selling illicit drugs.
+They stand the risk of being robbed or even murdered for their money as the prices are so high that vanilla sales often become as dangerous as selling illicit drugs.

-Because vanilla is not traded on the International Commodities Market (coffee and chocolate are traded in millions of containers annually as opposed to less than 3000 tonnes), it doesn’t have the same protections as coffee and chocolate farmers have.
-When there is a glut of coffee or chocolate, farmers are guaranteed a base price.
+Because vanilla is not traded on the International Commodities Market (coffee and chocolate are traded in millions of containers annually as opposed to less than 3000 metric tonnes for vanilla), it doesn’t have the same protections as coffee and chocolate farmers have.
+When there is a glut of coffee, farmers are guaranteed a base price.
 This doesn’t exist for vanilla growers.
+(Until recently, cacao growers also were paid a base price, but that has been rescinded, placing smallholder cacao growers in a very compromised position.)

 Help us save pure vanilla